 If you are looking to improve your oral cleanliness, then interdental brushes are the right tool for you, as they are both efficient and easy to use.
 But first, what are interdental brushes?
 An Interdental brush is basically a toothbrush with a small flexible head.
 Various small, soft bristles attached to a flexible cable are what make up these heads.
 Given that the space between teeth can vary, they come in multiple different sizes.

-The ADA presents a 2019 study that found that interdental brushes not only reduce gingival inflammation and plaque scores but is also more efficient than regular floss at reducing periodontal inflammation.
+The ADA presents a 2019 study that found that interdental brushes not only reduce gingival inflammation and plaque scores but are also more efficient than regular floss at reducing periodontal inflammation.

 How to Use an Interdental Brush?